mattlianje/datomlite/README.md

 ## FAQ

 **Why datomlite?**<br>
 First, for good-spirited fun and happy hacking.
-Second, I have long yearned for a datastore "as-a-value" I can drop into my processes and throw my case classes at, without first carving EDN, registering attributes, or learning a finicky ersatz Datalog DSL.
+Second, I have long wanted a datastore "as-a-value" I can drop into my processes and throw my case classes at, without first carving EDN, registering attributes, or learning a finicky ersatz Datalog DSL.

 **What is it under the hood?**<br>